 The SAT is a college entrance exam designed for 10th, 11th, and 12th-grade students.
 SAT test scores are accepted by all four-year US colleges and universities.
-In the 2018 graduating class, more than 2 million students from the US and around the world took the test.
+Despite the pandemic and many universities rolling out test-optional applications, more than 1.5 million students from the US and around the world took the SAT in 2021.

 The SAT is designed to measure the skills that are most important for success in a college environment.
-To accomplish this, the SAT tests students in three subject areas: English, Math, Reading, and an optional Essay section.
+To accomplish this, the SAT tests students in three subject areas: English, Math, and Reading.
+(The optional Essay section was cut from the test in early 2021.)
 These three multiple-choice sections (sometimes referred to as “tests”) are scored and combined for a total score of up to 1600 points.

 Timing and Structure

 The SAT contains 4 sections: Reading, Writing and Language, Math Without Calculator, and Math With Calculator.

 The test is 3 hours and 15 minutes long (with breaks).

 The SAT sections always appear in the same order: Reading, then Writing and Language, followed by Math without Calculator, then Math with Calculator.

 You’ll have a 10-minute break between the Reading and Writing and Language sections, and another five-minute break between the two math sections.

 |Writing and |